UNIVERSE-HPC/course-material/technology_and_tooling/best_practices/code_style_python.md

 Look at other examples and decide what looks best.
 And don't hesitate to ask!
 :::

+Static analysis tools, such as [Pylint](https://pylint.pycqa.org/) or flake8 ([flake8](https://flake8.pycqa.org/en/latest/)) can help us to check our code for style guide compliance.
-As we have already covered in the [episode on PyCharm IDE](../13-ides/index.html), PyCharm highlights the language constructs (reserved words) and syntax errors to help us with coding.
-PyCharm also gives us recommendations for formatting the code - these recommendations are mostly taken from the PEP8 style guide.
+These tools highlight the language constructs (reserved words) and syntax errors automatically.
+They also gives us recommendations for formatting the code - these recommendations are mostly taken from the PEP8 style guide.
+Such tools are often built into modern IDEs such as vscode, or PyCharm.

-A full list of style guidelines for this style is available from the [PEP8 website](https://www.python.org/dev/peps/pep-0008/); here we highlight a few.
+A full list of rules for PEP8 style is available from the [PEP8 website](https://www.python.org/dev/peps/pep-0008/); here we highlight a few.

 ### Indentation